 The Association's investments are managed under contract with an investment manager.
-The Association's investments are carried at market value, subject to normal market fluctuations, and the statement of revenue and expense reports both realized and unrealized gains and losses on investments.
+The Association's investments are carried at fair market value, subject to normal market fluctuations, and the statement of revenue, expenses, and net assets reports both realized and unrealized gains and losses on investments.
 The Association's investments consist of bonds and equity investments.